top of page

 E- If I am not schizophrenic, I demand a written confession from the chief authority concerned

 In the letter you sent me on July 31, 2008, after accusing the Dr. (your previous psychiatrist) of being devoid of ingenuity for scientific nomenclature, you propose to help me "rename" your diagnosis.
-You argue that the word "schizophrenia" inspires an ugly creature that eats its own stools and you propose instead that of "psychospiritual perceptive", an expression that would aim to neutralize the false connotations of "delirium", "hallucinations" and "false beliefs" associated with your name since 1999.
+You argue that the word "schizophrenia" inspires an ugly creature that eats its own stools and you propose instead that of "psychospiritually perceptive", an expression that would aim to neutralize the false connotations of "delirium", "hallucinations" and "false beliefs" associated with your name since 1999.
 I must admit that this is a way that is not lacking in originality to solve this thorny problem of diagnosis.
 However, when we met in early August 2008, I asked you what you thought your diagnosis of your illness was; You answered me without any hesitation: schizophrenia.

 This seems to respond "de facto" to item "E" of your complaint.
 In addition, Dr. (your psychiatrist) maintains the diagnosis of paranoid schizophrenia.
 This also responds to item "A" of your complaint.
 I do not think it says in your record that you are delusional and aggressive.
 We must all agree that not all schizophrenics are delusional or aggressive.
 This adequately addresses your complaint in item "D".
 As for your complaints about item "B" and "C", I do not believe that your psychiatric diagnosis should be associated with it: it is recognized and accepted that some people have this power of medium to communicate with the afterlife.
 It is quite obvious that no one can prove whether this power exists or does not exist.
-Therefore, we cannot call a "mentally ill person who is delusional" one who says he is able to communicate with the afterlife.
+Therefore, we cannot call "mentally ill person who is delusional" one who says he is able to communicate with the afterlife.

 As for your letter dated August 2, 2008 concerning (a nurse), the "model" employee, this type of complaint does not concern the Medical Examiner, but rather the Service Quality and Complaints Commissioner.
 The Medical Examiner is only concerned with complaints against physicians.

-In this letter of July 27, 2008, you argue that after seven and a half years of cooperation with prescribing, your choice was to completely cease cooperating with the prescription of antipsychotics two months after filing a request for clarification on August 15, 2007.
+In this letter of July 27, 2008, you argue that after seven and a half years of cooperation with the prescription, your choice was to completely cease cooperating with the prescription of antipsychotics two months after filing a request for clarification on August 15, 2007.
 You note, rightly, that there is no law that requires you to comply with the psychiatric care plan.

 You have consulted for pain with a diagnosis that eventually turned out to be that of ankylosing spondylitis for which you will be treated.
 After waiting eleven hours in the emergency room, you were committed to psychiatry without your authorization, by order of the Court.
 These court documents indicate that psychiatry declared your mother to be the respondent.
 Your mother assured you that she had strongly forbidden psychiatry to insinuate her authorization in the slightest.
 No physical threat was the subject of any of your three internments.